Get started with the LeanIX GraphQL API.

 A GraphQL schema defines the structure and capabilities of a GraphQL API.

-In the Documentation Explorer, you can:
+In the Docs section, you can:

 • View a list of available queries and mutations

-• Search for specific queries and mutations
+• Search for specific queries, mutations, fields, arguments, and other API elements

 In the specification, required attributes are marked with an exclamation mark.